rehmoe/Codeigniter3-REST-Boilerplate/README.md

  - PHP Dotenv library integration
  - A series of robust helper files from CLI's to Databases
  - Migration files for all of the database tables, including `ci_sessions` and the REST Library
- - Example Controllers, Routes, Model and Migration files to demonstrate the API
+ - Example Controller, Route, Model and Migration files to demonstrate the API
    - Example Postman documentation for this is included
  - And much more...
 It is best to just go ahead and take a look!